Is Set Theory the Root of all Mathematics?

 So, despite the persistent claim that Non-Natural set theory encompasses all of mathematics, in fact it doesn’t add anything of any use to the mathematics that is used in real world science and technology.
 But the unrelenting contention continues that Non-Natural set theory is the foundation for all mathematics for all time, that it is indispensable to the foundations of mathematics.
 All that has happened is that Non-Natural set theory attached its definitions onto the definitions that were already defined for ordinary real world mathematics.
 There’s nothing there to indicate that Non-Natural set theory has some extra essential basis of mathematics that ordinary real world mathematics doesn’t have.
 As the mathematician William Thurston (1946-2012) remarked: (Footnote: William Thurston, quoted in article, ‘The Death of Proof ’, by John Horgan, Scientific American, October 1993.)

 ‘Set theory is based on polite lies, things we agree on even though we know they’re not true.
-In some ways, the foundations of mathematics have an air of unreality ’.
+In some ways, the foundations of mathematics have an air of unreality’.

 Numbers and set theory

 At this point it is important to realize that when a set theorist talks about a Non-Natural set as a number, although it is commonly assumed that such a “set~number” is exactly the same, in every respect, as a number that we refer to in normal English terminology and in real world mathematics, the reality is that the properties of these “set~numbers” are not identical to those of numbers used in real world mathematics.
-And since that is the case, it is an illogical leap of faith to simply assume that such “set~numbers” will always behave like a the real numbers of real world mathematics.
+And since that is the case, it is an illogical leap of faith to simply assume that such “set~numbers” will always behave like the real numbers of real world mathematics.
 They don’t, the use of the same term “number” for two different definitions does not make those definitions equivalent.

 Footnotes: